 How hard is it to quit drinking?
 Unless you’ve struggled with alcohol use disorder yourself, you may never understand exactly how difficult it is to quit drinking.
 People drink for different reasons, such as to socialize, to forget, or to feel better.
 But long-term use of this drug causes chemical changes to take place inside the brain.
 This is why abstaining from alcohol is so hard for those who’ve been using it for years.
-With the right drug and alcohol treatment center, however, most can recover from alcohol use disorder.
+With the right alcohol addiction treatment program, however, most can recover from alcohol use disorder.
 Five Palms is that facility.

 How Hard Is It to Quit Drinking?

 If you’ve ever tried to overcome an obsession yourself, you may have a better understanding of how hard it is to quit drinking.
 Alcohol makes most people feel good.
 It takes away worry and stress, releases inhibitions, and leaves you feeling warm and happy.
 Alcohol may make it easier to talk to people and may make you feel as though you’re a better conversationalist.
 It eases shyness and may even help you make friends.

 These benefits are hard to give up, especially if you’re someone who normally worries a lot or feels awkward in social situations.
 After all, everyone wants to feel good, and alcohol fulfills that role.
 This makes it a habit that’s very difficult to break.

 For some people, alcohol becomes a problem because they can’t control how much they drink.
 They may drink more than they intended to or more often than they wanted to.
 They may feel like they need to drink in order to relax or have fun.
 Drinking may cause problems at home, work, or school.
 It may make you feel anxious, depressed, or irritable.
 You may have trouble sleeping or eating.
 You may even start to feel like you’re not in control of your own life.